NanceCW/python_project/README.md

 ## Script Tags

---view: View the entire table.
+--view: View the entire table. \n
 --add ADD ADD: Add an entry to the table.
 The first value should be the name of the task, the second should be the description.
 Encase both with quotations.
 --delete DELETE: Remove an entry from the table.
 The value should be the name of the entry you would like to remove.
 --mark MARK: Mark an entry as "complete".
 This is done in the form of a boolean.
 The value should be the name of the entry you would like to mark as complete.